cnav123/Digital-VLSI-SOC-Design-and-Planning/README.md

 Day 5 :- Final steps for RTL2GDS using tritonRoute and openSTA.

+You can find the Design Related Information the work directory which needs to be copied in the OpenLane/designs/ directory

 ## Tools

 I will be using OPEN Source EDA tools for the Process names #OpenLane